chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/11-Promises.md

 One of the most powerful aspects of JavaScript is how easily it handles asynchronous programming.
 As a language created for the Web, JavaScript needed to be able to respond to asynchronous user interactions such as clicks and key presses from the beginning.
 Node.js further popularized asynchronous programming in JavaScript by using callbacks as an alternative to events.
 As more and more programs started using asynchronous programming, events and callbacks were no longer powerful enough to support everything developers wanted to do. *Promises* are the solution to this problem.

-Promises are another option for asynchronous programming, and they work like futures and deferreds do in other languages.
-A promise specifies some code to be executed later (as with events and callbacks) and also explicitly indicates whether the code succeeded or failed at its job.
+<u>Promises are another option for asynchronous programming, and they work like futures and deferreds do in other languages.</u> A promise specifies some code to be executed later (as with events and callbacks) and also explicitly indicates whether the code succeeded or failed at its job.
 You can chain promises together based on success or failure in ways that make your code easier to understand and debug.

 To have a good understanding of how promises work, however, it's important to understand some of the basic concepts upon which they are built.